 5. Wings: Parrots have strong, broad wings that are adapted for flight.
 While some species are capable of long-distance flying, others may use their wings more for gliding and maneuvering through trees.

 6. Chest and Abdomen: Parrots have a compact body structure with a well-developed breastbone (sternum) that supports flight.
-Their body is also light and strong, helping with mobility and balance.
+Their bodies are also light and strong, helping with mobility and balance.

 7. Feet: Parrots have zygodactyl feet, meaning they have two toes facing forward and two facing backward.
 This unique foot structure allows them to grasp objects, hold food, and even climb trees or manipulate objects with ease.